 Thanks to Free Shipping Day, you can tap into your audience’s enthusiasm for free shipping.

 If you look at the below graph, it’s obvious most brands chose to send their campaigns on Free Shipping Day itself.
-But, Interestingly enough, our data shows this holiday isn’t being used to its full potential—we only found 35 emails that used “free shipping day” in their subject lines in 2015—out of thousands of companies we track.
+But, Interestingly enough, our data shows this holiday isn’t being used to its full potential—we found only 35 emails that used “free shipping day” in their subject line in 2015—out of thousands of companies we track.

-Since Free Shipping Day isn’t very popular (yet), this could be a fantastic opportunity for you to differentiate yourself from other companies.
+Since Free Shipping Day isn’t yet popular, this could be a fantastic opportunity for you to differentiate yourself from other companies.

 Take My M&Ms, for example.
 On December 17, 2015, they were the first retailer to promote Free Shipping Day.

 Like 80% of the Free Shipping Day emails we analyzed, Ideel’s email was sent on the day of the holiday.
 Both the design and the concept are extremely simple.
-There isn’t a complicated promotion structure or an overwhelming amount of visuals, allowing subscribers to immediately hone in on the call-to-action.
+There isn’t a complicated promotion structure or an overwhelming number of visuals, allowing subscribers to immediately home in on the call-to-action.

-- Subject line: “?
-Free 2-Day Shipping on These Favorites & More”
+🚚 Free 2-Day Shipping on These Favorites & More

 Even if you offer free shipping year-round, you can borrow from Olympus’ campaign.
 You could, for example, offer expedited (two-day) free shipping instead of standard shipping times.